So, you have been admitted to NKU... Now what?!

 Follow the steps below to prepare for your attendance and arrival to Northern Kentucky University, and email us at firstname.lastname@example.org if you have any questions.

 In order for us to be better prepared to welcome you to our campus, you will first need to notify us about your plan to attend NKU.
-This is done by completing our International Intent to Enroll Form.
+This is done by completing our International Intent to Enroll Form which will soon be available for Spring 2022.
 You should only complete this form if you intend to use the I-20 for NKU when applying for your student visa.

 You will not be able to apply for your student visa until you have received your I-20.
 If you do not yet have your I-20, please review the Steps for Getting Your I-20 and complete the process as soon as possible.
 If you have any questions, email us at email@example.com.